Animal Removal Services

 Working with Animal Removal Services to Resolve Conflicts with Wildlife

-The City of Milwaukee has over 600,000 human residents, but we are not the only ones who live here; millions of wild animals do, also.
+The City of Milwaukee has nearly 600,000 human residents, but we are not the only ones who live here; millions of wild animals do, also.
 They were here first and may be here long after we are gone.
 Most of the time, we coexist with one another without much thought.
 Wild animals tend to be shy, avoiding human contact, whenever possible.
 Occasionally there are situations in which our interests and the interests of our wild friends come into conflict.
 Raccoons, for example, do not know that the snug hole they are nesting in is a chimney and that we would like to use our fireplace.
 They are simply trying to survive.

 Identifying the Problem